charlyee/typescript-tutorials/README.md

 Where is it Located?

+By default they should be: alt, shift, f.

 - Preferences -> Keyboard Shortcuts

 - Then search for ‘format document’

-This will bring up your particular keybinds for autoformatting.
+- This will bring up your particular keybinds for autoformatting.

 By default they should be: alt, shift, f.